Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Methodology

 \subsubsection{Studying the dust morphology in unsharp mask images}

-The extended shocks likely coincide with the location of the dust lanes, since shocks compress the gas that is mixed with dust.
-Thus, the alignment of the coherent kinematic structures with large residual velocity magnitudes and the dust lanes reinforces our arguments on the presence of extended shocks.
+Gas and dust are generally well mixed in the interstellar medium, so large-scale shocks that compress the gas are also expected to compress and redistribute the dust along the same structure.
+In this context, the alignment of coherent kinematic structures with large residual velocity magnitudes and dust lanes strengthens the interpretation that extended shocks are present.
+In particular, when the kinematic signature appears fragmented or partially discontinuous, coherent dust lanes seen in unsharp-masked images can provide useful supporting evidence that separated kinematic segments may trace different parts of the same larger-scale shock structure, rather than unrelated local disturbances.
 However, it is important to note that dust morphology alone is not sufficient to build a definitive argument for the presence of extended shocks.
 This is because the coherent morphology of dust structures can also arise from the differential rotation, unrelated to shocks in gas.

 To study the morphology of dust structures, we constructed \textbf{{unsharp mask images}} using a series of image processing techniques applied to MUSE images.
 Initially, we created red MUSE images by isolating emissions from redder wavelengths ($\sim$7800--9350\AA).
 We then applied a Gaussian blur technique to the red images.
 This step is crucial as it reduces noise and smoothens the details in the images, enhancing the signal-to-noise ratio for subsequent analysis.
 For each galaxy, we adjusted the width of the Gaussian to emphasise dust structures within the innermost regions.
 While this application made inner dust structures clearer, it also weakened the visibility of dust lanes along the bars of galaxies, which ideally would require a wider Gaussian.
 Subsequently, we applied the unsharp masking technique, which involves subtracting the blurred version of the image from the original, to produce images that accentuate the edges and fine details of the dust structures.